wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 === After activation ===

-1. Choose which blockchain to connect to.
+1. Launch the Setup Wizard
-1. Launch the WordProof Wizard to create an account on the chosen blockchain and download a wallet.
+1. Choose which mode you want to use (manual or automatic)
-1. On every Page and Post update, you can sign your submission on the selected blockchain.
+1. Follow the steps for either mode

 == Screenshots ==